orlando21/magnolia-tutorial/_projects/4-product-showcase.md

 Most of my effort for this project went into the user requirements and branding.
 For the development phase, there were definitely some lessons learned on the wisdom of starting with a mobile first approach, as getting all your elements in order at different screen sizes can be challenging.
 My decision to go with CSS Grid Layout was probably overkill for such a simple page and didn't help me as much with responsiveness as I had hoped.

-But definitely simple frameworks for responsive landing pages are the way to go.
+Simple frameworks for responsive landing pages are the way to go.